rmazzier/STAR/README.md

 # Attention Refined Unrolling for Sparse Micro-Doppler Reconstruction
 This repository contains the implementation of the experimental results described in: `R. Mazzieri, J. Pegoraro and M. Rossi, "Attention-Refined Unrolling for Sparse Sequential micro-Doppler Reconstruction," in IEEE Journal of Selected Topics in Signal Processing, doi: 10.1109/JSTSP.2024.3408041.` (available [here](https://ieeexplore.ieee.org/abstract/document/10543012)).

-If you find our work and implementation useful for your research, please, cite our work using the following BibTeX:
+If you find our work and implementation useful for your research, please, cite us using the following BibTeX:
 ```
 @article{10543012,
   author={Mazzieri, Riccardo and Pegoraro, Jacopo and Rossi, Michele},